burakintisah/AI-Project/README.md

 # CS 461 - AI Project
 Project Demo:
-  Displaying the datas in the New York Times Mini Puzzle
+  Displaying the data from the New York Times Mini Puzzle

 Team:
 Merve Nur AKYER